Priv-Damnu/VAC---Predicitive-Analytics/README.md

-This repository contains all the jupyter notebooks of the VAC predictive analytics course.
+This repository contains all the jupyter notebooks that i have submitted as part of the VAC predictive analytics course.